We may earn a commission when you click on the affiliate links in this post.

 Featured with this recipe

-- Ingredients in Authentic Fettuccine Alfredo
+- Ingredients for Authentic Fettuccine Alfredo

 - No Cream (or Parsley)